Professor’s Ocean 101 Welcome Message

 e) The majority of the course geology science curriculum is found at my personal student website at www.seascisurf.com, and includes textbook support, professor’s lecture materials (lecture notes and PowerPoints), Oceanography streaming learning videos, and Internet geosciences education links.

-f) Required research/writing assignments are found in the “Assignments” and “Discussion Board” links.
+e) Required research/writing assignments are found in the “Assignments” and “Discussion Board” links.
 You access writing assignment instructions and submit your assignment response from the “Assignments” or “Discussion” portal, depending on the assignment.

-g) Quizzes and Exams are taken via the “Quizzes” link.
+f) Quizzes and Exams are taken via the “Quizzes” link.
 You get three untimed attempts on taking quizzes.
 You get one timed attempt taking an exam.

-h) You have access to your grades in the course through the “Grades” link.
+g) You have access to your grades in the course through the “Grades” link.

-i) The “Discussion” link includes several different forums, including two graded forums.
+h) The “Discussion” link includes several different forums, including two graded forums.
 This where students can hold public or private discussions concerning course work – primarily students helping students – and for raising any sorts of questions, comments and concerns about this course or anything in general.

-6) Weekly Work Schedule: Your typical work agenda for each week will include the following: a) read several chapters in your e-textbook; b) view/study the professor's Power Point presentations and lecture notes; c) watch/study several ocean tutorial videos, d) watch the “Endless Voyage” streaming video series; e) post on discussion board; f) work on a writing assignment; and g) take a couple of learning self-assessment quizzes.
+6) Your typical work agenda for each week will include the following: a) read several chapters in your e-textbook; b) view/study the professor's Power Point presentations and lecture notes; c) watch/study several ocean tutorial videos, d) watch the “Endless Voyage” streaming video series; e) post on discussion board; f) work on a writing assignment; and g) take a couple of learning self-assessment quizzes.

-7) Grading: I personally grade your written assignments and forum posts, whereas the homework quizzes and exams are automatically graded.
+7) I personally grade your written assignments and forum posts, whereas the homework quizzes and exams are automatically graded.
 Therefore, you get homework and test results back rather fast, whereas your submitted written assignments will take longer for me to grade and get back to you.
 Please give me a little patience with getting back your graded written assignments.

 Important Resources and Must-Read Documents